joereddington/joereddington.github.io/_posts/2024-06-10-attendence.md

 Over the course of the term I would like to refine it quite a lot, and get it into a position that it works well for other members of staff.

+The current version of the Excel Script mapping code is in [this Github repo](https://github.com/joereddington/casper)